dcmartin/addon-motion/README.md

 # &#127916; - `motion` _add-on_

 This [Home Assistant](http://home-assistant.io) add-on utilizes the [motion project](https://motion-project.github.io/), [YOLO](https://pjreddie.com/darknet/yolo/), and other AI's to detect and classify entity(s) in images.
 The _motion project_ software provides an extensive set of capabilities to capture video feeds from a variety of sources, including `RSTP`,`HTTP`, and `MJPEG` network cameras.
-Locally attached USB camera requires specialized version; see [`motion-video0`](http://github.com/dcmartin/hassio-addons/tree/master/motion-video0/README.md).
+Locally attached USB camera on `/dev/video0` is also supported.

 This add-on interacts with additional components and services: